Presented by Lissa Wagner with Frances Brown & Midland–Odessa Symphony & Chorale

-Broadway and Hollywood combine for a romantic and entertaining evening of song and dance with Broadway Stars Joan Hess and Kirby Ward performing an evening of song and dance inspired by the likes of Fred Astaire, Ginger Rogers and Gene Kelly.
-This evening will put a song in your heart and have you dancing in your seat!
+Broadway Stars Joan Hess and Kirby Ward perform with the symphony in a romantic and entertaining evening of Hollywood song and dance!
+Inspired by the likes of Fred Astaire, Ginger Rogers and Gene Kelly, this evening will put a song in your heart and have you dancing in your seat!

 "Wow! ... one of the most prolific Pops performances in recent history...
 Hess and Ward sang and danced their way through a nearly two-hour show and did so flawlessly...
 The energy generated on the stage was palpable." - Las Vegas Review-Journal

 “In addition to marveling at the seemingly limitless gifts of the two singer/dancers, we got to revel in some of the greatest music ever composed.” - Gazettes - Long Beach

 800-514-3849 or Wagner Noel Box Office M-F, Noon-5pm

 Scheduled programs and individuals are subject to change.
 Ticketing is handled through the Wagner Noël Performing Arts Center - all ticketing, security, and venue policies apply.

 The quintessential song and dance man, Kirby Ward has entertained the world over, performing for queens, presidents, first ladies and dignitaries on nearly every continent on the globe.
 Born a California boy, he’s lived and played in Los Angeles, New York, London, China, Australia, Europe, Japan and now makes his home in Connecticut while continuing to travel the world as an actor, writer, director and choreographer.